-Our compensation decisions in 2014 were a result of a combination of internal and external factors with the overarching goal of linking pay with performance and creating long-term shareholder value.
-Our decisions involving goal setting and other actions influencing executive compensation were based on our expectations for modest volume growth in global consumer and industrial served markets; that productivity improvements would more than offset higher labor, energy, freight and other operating expenses; and that lower pension costs would offset higher depreciation expense and a higher effective tax rate.
+Our compensation decisions in 2015 were a result of a combination internal and external factors with the overarching goal of linking pay with performance and creating long-term shareholder value.
+Our decisions involving goal setting and other actions influencing executive compensation were based on our expectations for modest volume growth in our global consumer and industrial served markets; lower commodity costs which would lead to a favorable price/cost relationship; a negative impact of foreign exchange due to a strengthening U.S. dollar; productivity improvements which would more than offset higher labor, energy, freight and other operating expenses; and results from acquisitions which would essentially offset higher expenses for pension and post-retirement benefits and higher depreciation.